-- Use an oncology social worker at the cancer center or oncology office.
+- Use an oncology social worker at the cancer center or affiliated with the oncologist.
 They offer a wealth of information and can answer many logistical and financial questions. - Communicate with your loved one's treatment team.
-Let them know what is important to your loved one. - Encourage your loved one to talk to a therapist, counselor, or spiritual advisor.
-A professional can help them sort through their personal goals and treatment decisions.
+Let them know what is important to your loved one. - Encourage your loved one to talk to a therapist or counselor.
+A professional can help them sort through their personal goals and think about treatment decisions.